 Make sure you label all of your child's clothes and belongings, especially outdoor jackets and coats.
-The school is not responsible for lost items.
-Misplaced or lost items will be placed in the lost-and-found bins.
+The school is not responsible for lost or misplaced items.
+Misplaced or lost items will be placed in the lost-and-found bins and racks located in the main lobby area.
 Just before winter break, summer recess, and as needed, unclaimed items are donated to local charities.